DavidSaldivia/tm_solarshift/docs/source/overview.rst

     sim.household.control_random_on = True  # add randomization to CL schedules?

 It is also possible to change the technology.
+In addition, each technology class has a classmethod ``from_model_file()`` to set the heater parameters from an internal catalog.
+See the data folder.

 .. code-block:: python